 Let the casserole sit for 10 minutes to continue to firm up before cutting into slices and serving.

-This vegan breakfast casserole is perfect for making ahead.
+Make ahead: This vegan breakfast casserole is perfect for making ahead.
 You can make the entire recipe and stick it in the fridge tightly covered with foil before or after baking.

 If you bake it and plan to serve the next day, be sure to let the casserole cool completely before covering and refrigerating.